Southwind Adventures

 Inti Raymi Festival

-To sun-worshiping Incas, the rite of Inti Raymi, a tribute to the Sun God Apu Inti Tayta, doubtless marked the most important date on their calendar.
+To sun-worshiping Incas, the rite of Inti Raymi, a tribute to the Sun God Apu Inti Tayta, surely marked the most important date on their calendar.
 The winter solstice represented both the beginning of a new cycle and the return of the source of life to the Andes.

 A re-enactment of this solstice celebration takes place every year on June 24 in historic Cusco, the ancient hub of the Inca's vast empire.
 More than 150,000 colorfully clad natives and tourists assemble in the morning at the fabled Coricancha, or Sun Temple, where the Inca (a local resident designated to play the part) delivers an invocation of praise to Father Sun.
 Next, the royal entourage moves to the city's main plaza, formerly the Incas' great civic square.
 After a ceremonial reading of the sacred coca leaf to divine the future of the empire, the Inca proceeds to the massive stone walls and zigzagging ramparts of Sacsayhuaman, a cultural treasure situated on a hilltop outside of town.